orstavik/JoiComponents/book/chapter8_layout/Pattern_NaiveLayoutAttributes.md

-# Pattern: NaiveLayoutAttributes
+# Pattern: NaiveLayoutAttribute

-The LayoutAttributes pattern uses the SteppedAutoAttribute pattern to *automatically* update and add several layout attributes that reflect the current state of an element's layout on the host element.
+The NaiveLayoutAttribute pattern uses the SteppedAutoAttribute pattern to *automatically* update and add several a layout attribute that reflect the current state of an element's layout `width` on the host element.

-The purpose of the LayoutAttributes is to automatically trigger:
+The purpose of the NaiveLayoutAttribute is to automatically trigger:
 1. CSS selectors both inside and outside of an element based on the elements layout and
 2. `attributeChangedCallback(...)` method inside the web component, if needed.